 Make sure you have at least one working corded telephone – and be sure to turn the ringer on.
 The CodeRED sign-up form allows you to indicate both a primary and alternate phone number.
 Cell phone and/or work phone numbers can be entered as alternate phone numbers.
 Both primary and alternate phone numbers will be contacted when a notification is sent.

 Will the CodeRED system leave a message on an answering machine?

 Yes, the CodeRED system will leave a message on a machine or on voicemail.
 The CodeRED system will leave the entire message in one pass.

 What happens if the line is busy?

 If the line is busy, CodeRED will try two more times to connect.

 Become a Volunteer

 Portsmouth EMA maintains a corps of dedicated, trained and credentialed citizen volunteers who actively participate in emergency operations.
-We are seeking to grow the number of citizens in the Portsmouth EMA volunteer corps.
+We are seeking to grow the number of citizens in the Portsmouth EMA volunteer corps in 2016.